siri-rouser/multi_camera_tracking_labelling_tool/README.md

 - **sct_video_process.py**
 Visualizes and interpolate the single camera tracking results(for GT).

+- **sct_correction.py**
+Correct and edit the single camera tracking results
+- `i`: Intergated two tracklets into one unified trajectory
+- `d`: Delete an existing tracklet.
+- `w`: Write and quite the corrected/edited results into .txt and visualize it to a .mp4 file.
+- `q`: quit the program without saving the results.

 - **sct_vits.py**
 Used for vis the single-camera tracking results by my own tracker.